Loudoun County Board of Supervisors: Past memberships

-After the completion of the 1970 Census, the Board went through a redistricting process in 1971.
-On June 23, 1971, the Board adopted its new districts, dropping the Jefferson, Lovettsville, and Mount Gilead district names in favor of Dulles, Catoctin, and Blue Ridge.
+After the completion of the 1970 Census, the board went through a redistricting process in 1971.
+On June 23, 1971, the board adopted its new districts, dropping the Jefferson, Lovettsville, and Mount Gilead district names in favor of Dulles, Catoctin, and Blue Ridge.
 The Sterling District was also created, bringing the total number of districts to seven.

-In October 1974, Sterling District Supervisor Paul Walstad resigned, with the October 15, 1974, meeting being his last.
+In October 1974, Sterling District Supervisor Paul Walstad resigned, with the October 15, 1974 meeting being his last.
 James Cave was appointed by a judge to fill the vacant Sterling District seat, attending his first meeting on November 5, 1974.

-On January 2, 1968, Mercer District Supervisor William Leach was elected Chair of the Board and served as chair for the entire term.
+On January 2, 1968, Mercer District Supervisor William Leach was elected chair of the board, and served as chair for the entire term.
 On September 5, 1970, Lovettsville District Supervisor Bob McClain died after being in the hospital.
 Former Lovettsville District Supervisor James Arnold was appointed to fill the seat.

-Board Chair, Lovettsville District Supervisor Irvey Baker, died on February 10, 1955.
-At the March 7, 1955, Board meeting, Hayward Thompson was elected to serve as Chair for the remainder of the term and James Arnold was appointed to fill the Lovettsville District seat.
+Board chair, Lovettsville District Supervisor Irvey Baker, died on February 10, 1955.
+At the March 7, 1955, board meeting, Hayward Thompson was elected to serve as chair for the remainder of the term, and James Arnold was appointed to fill the Lovettsville District seat.

 Jefferson District Supervisor Homer Mock resigned at the end of 1949.
-His successor was appointed at the January 3, 1950, meeting to complete the unexpired term.
+His successor was appointed at the January 3, 1950 meeting to complete the unexpired term.

 Jefferson District Supervisor William Thompson died on April 18, 1922, and Mercer District Supervisor George Frasier died on May 20, 1922.
 Their successors were both appointed the following months.

-Mount Gilead District Supervisor Thomas Benton James served as Chair until his death on June 1, 1915.
-Leesburg District Supervisor Michael Whitmore was unanimously elected Chair on June 14, 1915.
-James' successor as the Mount Gilead District Supervisor, James Robert Cochran, was appointed by and attending the June 14, 1915, meeting.
+Mount Gilead District Supervisor Thomas Benton James served as chair until his death on June 1, 1915.
+Leesburg District Supervisor Michael Whitmore was unanimously elected chair on June 14, 1915.
+James' successor as the Mount Gilead District Supervisor, James Robert Cochran, was appointed by and attended the June 14, 1915 meeting.

 Long-serving Lovettsville District Supervisor John Crim died on May 17, 1912.
-His successor, Samuel George, was appointed in the following months, attending the July 22, 1912, meeting.
-Samuel George later resigned in late 1914 with his successor, William Frazier, appointed and attending the December 5, 1914, meeting.
+His successor, Samuel George, was appointed in the following months, attending the July 22, 1912 meeting.
+Samuel George resigned in late 1914 with his successor, William Frazier, appointed and attending the December 5, 1914 meeting.